-Perhaps the best known at the tinuing into the early 1900's was what was known as Lord's Farm, where a religious sect whose leaders were known as The Lord, Jesus Christ, John the Baptist, and others ran a community venture which was or stealing fruit.
+Perhaps the best known at the end of the last century and continuing into the early 1900's was what was known as Lord's Farm, just over the line in Woodcliff Lake where a religious sect whose leaders were known as The Lord, Jesus Christ, John the Baptist, and others ran a community venture which was the delight of mischief-minded youth of that day.
+Some of these same boys, now far into middle age, can still recall being lectured by John the Baptist for playing cards or stealing fruit.